Jayanthrg/web-page-1/README.md

-This tabular data web page created by implementing the concepts of HTML and CSS.
+These are the responsive web pages created by implementing the concepts of HTML and CSS.